 – 35 million years

-If extension had continued then the continental crust would have disappeared and an ocean would have sprung up in place of the present Limagne Plain.
+If extension had continued, then the crust would have been progressively split in two, creating an ocean where the Limagne Plain now is.

 Formation of the Limagne fault

 40 My ago, the crust became thinned and underwent extension, leading to the formation of the large western European grabens in which the ground level dropped by several kilometers.
 The Limagne graben floor dropped to around sea level, and was inundated by a shallow body of water.
 Over a period of several million years sediments were deposited which slowly infilled the graben.